alexkb/sdc/README.md

 ## Motivation

 This code is an educational project for learning the hybrid mobile framework [Ionic](http://ionicframework.com) and the modern JS framework [AngularJS](http://angularjs.org).

-It uses google's geolocation service to automatically select the correct state or territory that the user resides in.

 It was originally written by [Alex Bergin](http://alexbergin.com) in the summer of 2014/15.

-Any feedback on the code, concepts or ideas, are very much welcome.
-Feel free to either open an [issue on github.com](https://github.com/alexkb/sdc/issues), [fork/merge request](https://github.com/alexkb/sdc/fork) or [tweet me on @alexkbergin](https://twitter.com/alexbergin).
+Any feedback on the code, concepts or ideas, are very much welcome  - either open an [issue on github.com](https://github.com/alexkb/sdc/issues), [fork/merge request](https://github.com/alexkb/sdc/fork) or [tweet me on @alexkbergin](https://twitter.com/alexbergin).

 ## Help & Resources

  * Geolocation code based on [github.com/driftyco/ionic-weather/](https://github.com/driftyco/ionic-weather/).
  * Ionic development setup guide: [alexbergin.com/2014/setting-ionic-linux-vm-windows-host](http://alexbergin.com/2014/setting-ionic-linux-vm-windows-host).
- * Calculator icon used in app icon and splash screen courtesy of [fontawesome.io](http://fortawesome.github.io/Font-Awesome/).
  * Calculations are based on freely published duty data such as [those found on homeloanadvicecentre](http://www.homeloanadvicecentre.com.au/tools/fhogandstampduty.php).

 ## License